Lotus Logo

-The Lotus logo belongs to unusual cars that stand out from the crowd.
-Just as a pick allows you to get the perfect sound of the strings, so the perfect racing cars roll off the assembly line of the manufacturer.
+The Lotus logo is part of a line of unusual cars that stand out from the crowd.
+Just as a pick allows you to get the perfect sound of the strings, the perfect racing cars roll off the manufacturer’s assembly line.

 Lotus: Brand overview